Germany's Padel boom is saving tennis clubs – DW – 12/13/2024

 Germany's Padel boom is saving tennis clubsDecember 13, 2024

-Not even the cold temperatures in early December could deter the members of a padel club just over 80 kilometers north of Frankfurt from getting together for the last tournament of the season.
+Not even the cold temperatures in early December could deter the members of a padel club just over 80 kilometers (about 50 miles) north of Frankfurt from getting together for the last tournament of the season.

 "Padel has become a passion," says Marco Otto, who took up the new sport around two years ago.
 "It a fast, dynamic game."
 Padel is more about fun and community than competition.